-Our advisors can help you choose the right major, minor, track, and specialization so that you graduate prepared for a career in education.
-They can also answer any questions you may have about courses you need to take, and requirements you need to fulfill for any certifications.
+Our advisors can help you choose the right major, minor, track, and specialization to help you graduate ready to start your career.
+They can also answer any questions you may have about placement exams and dual credit, courses, and certification requirements you may need to complete.

 Our college ensures that students have plenty of experience before beginning their careers.
 We have the expertise and resources to help you find a job and prepare for your career when you graduate.

-With a large local network of alumni and community leaders, we can help you find student teaching placements, internships on and off campus, and jobs.
+With a large local network of alumni and community leaders, we can help you find student teaching placements, on- and off-campus internships, and jobs.

 In addition, we offer:

 G4 is a web-based tool that is designed to assist you with completing a bachelor’s degree in the College of Education in four years.
 This system is used to help you make decisions about planning your schedules by allowing you to forecast the impact of course completion on graduation.
 The ability to make informed planning and scheduling decisions will assist you in tracking your pace for completing your degree when meeting with Advisors.